olegtarasov/NativeLibraryManager/Readme.md

 This library helps you manage dependencies that you want to bundle with your .NET standard assembly.
 Originally it was developed to be used with native shared libraries, but you can bundle any file you want.

 The main feature of this library is cross-platform support.
-You tell it which dependencies are for which platform, and `LibraryManager` will extract and load relevent files under each patform.
+You tell it which dependencies are for which platform, and `NativeLibraryManager` will extract and load relevent files under each patform.

 # How to use the library